 Garfield Home Guided Tours: Main Attraction

-First Floor: Is accessible to wheelchair users, though some hallways may be too narrow for wider wheelchairs.
+- First Floor: This is accessible to wheelchair users, though some hallways may be too narrow for wider wheelchairs.

-House Museum: The elevator takes visitors downstairs to house museum, which is the end of the tour.
-Through self-guiding in the house museum visitors are able to look at additional artifacts and learn more about the Garfield family.
+- House Museum: The elevator takes visitors downstairs to the house museum, which is the end of the tour.
+Through self-guiding in the house museum, visitors are able to look at additional artifacts and learn more about the Garfield family.
 There is a ramp to take all visitors from one area to the next which leads out of the home after looking around.

 On the Grounds

-Touring: Cell phone tour of the grounds is offered, and maps can be found both outside in the black box as you enter the Visitor Center, or at the front desk inside.
-Along the paved path there are wayside signs to read for wheelchairs.
+- Touring: A cell phone tour of the grounds is offered, and maps can be found both outside in the black box as you enter the Visitor Center, or at the front desk inside.
+Along the paved path, there are wayside signs to read for wheelchairs.
 The cell phone tour, also located along the paved path, has ten stops.